Sonata 8

-The boat was built by Investigator Yachts in Australia starting in 1979, but the design is out of production.
+The Sonata 8 is a recreational keelboat that was designed by Gary Mull and first built in 1979.
+It was built by Investigator Yachts in Australia starting in 1979, but the design is out of production.
+It was raced in Australia as a one-design class.

 The Sonata 8 design was developed into the Sonata 26 in 1980 and produced by the same manufacturer.
 The two boats share the same specifications.

 Design

-The Sonata 8 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Sonata 8 is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a transom-hung rudder and a lifting or optionally fixed fin keel.
 It displaces 2822 lb and carries 500 lb of ballast.

 The boat has a draft of 5.09 ft with the keel down and 0.69 ft with the keel retracted.
 The fixed keel version has a draft of 5.2 ft.

 The design has a hull speed of 5.96 kn.

-Operational history

-After its introduction in 1979 the design was raced in Australia as a one-design class.